AnglE-optimized Text Embeddings: Methodology

 \subsection{In-batch Negative Objective}

 To further improve performance, we integrate the in-batch negative objective function.
-Because in-batch negative samples can serve as a data augmentation technique, which can strengthen the ability to generalize.
-Unlike existing contrastive learning methods \citep{simcse_gao_2021,consert_yan_2021,promcse_jiang_2022} that generate positive samples through data augmentation, we use supervised positive samples.
+Because in-batch negative samples can serve as a data augmentation technique, which can benefit the generalization.
+Unlike existing contrastive learning models \citep{simcse_gao_2021,consert_yan_2021} that generate positive samples through data augmentation, we use supervised positive samples.
 Recognizing that there might be identical sentences within a batch that are not explicitly labeled as positive samples, causing them to become in-batch negatives, we identify these duplicate sentences and assign them as positive samples, thereby reducing potential noise.
 The formulation for the in-batch negative objective function (ibn) is as follows:

 where $\tau$ is a temperature hyperparameter, $b$ stands for the $b$-th batch, $\mathbf{X}_{b_i}^+$ and $\mathbf{X}_{b_j}^+$ are the respective positive samples of $\mathbf{X}_{b_i}$ and $\mathbf{X}_{b_j}$, $m$ represents the number of positive pairs in $b$-th batch, $N$ is the batch size, and $\mathrm{cos}(\cdot)$ is the cosine similarity function.